Meeting and Workshop Endorsement Guidelines

 Bidding for a WSRM Congress

 A “bid” is defined as an invitation to hold an international WSRM Congress in your country.
-The Organizing Committee Chair will be responsible for the management of the congress if the bid is successful.
-It is important that the local societies (microsurgery, hand, and plastic, orthopaedic), the professional congress organizer (PCO), and local authorities work together in harmony unifying their efforts and strengths in order to achieve the common goal.
-Bidding for a WSRM congress to be held in your country requires commitment and effort by all parties involved in the process and warrants a dedicated course of action.
+The Organizing Committee Chair will be responsible for the management of the Congress if the bid is successful.
+It is important that the local societies (microsurgery, hand, and plastic, orthopaedic), the professional Congress organizer (PCO), and local authorities work together in harmony unifying their efforts and strengths in order to achieve the common goal.
+Bidding for a WSRM Congress to be held in your country requires commitment and effort by all parties involved in the process and warrants a dedicated course of action.
 The energy, hard work and costs related to it are very often underestimated and it is vital that the parties which make up the “bid team” take their responsibilities seriously in order to mount a successful bid submission.

 Congress Model